Supersolvable descent for rational points: Finite descent types

 \begin{defn} Given a finite descent type~$\bar Y$ on~$X$, a \emph{torsor of type~$\bar Y$} is an $X$\nobreakdash-scheme~$Y$ such that the $X_{\bar k}$\nobreakdash-schemes $Y_{\bar k}$ and~$\bar Y$ are isomorphic. \end{defn}

 Although Definition~\ref{defn:torsoroftype} does not make reference to a group scheme, the name ``torsor'' is justified by the remark that any torsor $Y \to X$ of type~$\bar Y$ in the above sense is canonically a torsor under the finite \'etale group scheme~$G$ over~$k$ defined by $G(\bar k)=\Aut(Y_{\bar k}/X_{\bar k})$.
-We warn the reader, though, that two torsors of type~$\bar Y$ are not, in general, torsors under isomorphic group schemes.
-As we shall see in Proposition~\ref{prop:nonabcoh}~(ii), they are only torsors under group schemes that are inner forms of each other.
+We warn the reader, though, that two torsors of type~$\bar Y$ are not, in general, torsors under isomorphic group schemes: the underlying finite group is always isomorphic to $\Aut(\bar Y/X_{\bar k})$, but the action of $\Gal(\bar k/k)$ on $\Aut(\bar Y/X_{\bar k})$ depends, in general, on the choice of $Y\to X$.
+As we shall see in Proposition~\ref{prop:nonabcoh}~(ii), it is nevertheless true that two torsors of type~$\bar Y$ are torsors under group schemes that are inner forms of each other.

 Let~$\bar Y$ be a finite descent type on~$X$.
 The short exact sequence of profinite groups

 induces a continuous outer action of $\Gal(\bar k/k)$ on the finite group $\bar G=\Aut(\bar Y/X_{\bar k})$.
 This outer action, together with the natural action of $\Gal(\bar k/k)$ on the scheme~$X_{\bar k}$, induces, in turn, a continuous action of $\Gal(\bar k/k)$ on the pointed set $H^1_\et(X_{\bar k}, \bar G)$ of isomorphism classes of torsors under~$\bar G$ over~$X_{\bar k}$ (notation justified by \cite[Chapter~III, Corollary~4.7]{milneet}).
 With respect to this action, the class of the $\bar G$\nobreakdash-torsor $\bar Y \to X_{\bar k}$ is invariant.